top of page

 Capacity: 500

-Saint Peter’s baseball field is part of the Joseph J. Jaroschak Field “complex”, which is located in the southwest corner of Lincoln Park in Jersey City, NJ – the complex also includes the Saint Peter’s softball and soccer fields.
+Saint Peter’s College's baseball field is part of the Joseph J. Jaroschak Field complex, which is located in the southwest corner of Lincoln Park in Jersey City, NJ – the complex also includes the Saint Peter’s softball and soccer fields, which are confusingly also called Jaroschack Field.

 Lincoln Park, opened in 1905, is a large urban park operated by Hudson County, and is divided into two sections, with multiple athletics fields on the east side (closer to the city), plus a golf course and Joseph J. Jaroschak Field on the west side (adjacent to the Hackensack River).
-Funds to build the complex were donated by Mary Lou Jaroschak in 1990, and the field was named after her late husband, a wealthy Hudson County resident.
+The park is located about a mile from St. Peter's main campus in Jersey City.

 Food & Beverage 0

-No food or beverages are sold at the stadium, so you will need to bring your own.
+No food or beverages are sold at the stadium, so fans need to bring their own.

 Neighborhood 3